castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 So, first you are going to want to open your favourite word editing program.
 This can be Notepad, Wordpad, MS Word, EditPad Lite or Notepad++.
 As long as you can type & save "plain text" without any formatting, then all is good.

 The .mdf basically consists of all the settings, one line for each setting.
 All the settings I know are listed below.
 Possilble values are written underneath each setting, as well as a description for each value.
 Replace ## with any of the possible values:

+There are many models, objects, stages and agents already created to choose from.
+This archive site [(MikuDance.info)](http://web.archive.org/web/20140517170105/http://mikudance.info/) is a good place to get hold of some complete models, or there is the Deviant Art website, although these tend to just be the agent.

 ### use_cartoon_rendering=##